Integrating BlueSnap with Salesforce using Chargent

 BlueSnap Production endpoint URL:https://ws.bluesnap.com/

 Note that the full endpoint URL must be entered in the Endpoint Override field, and the domain must be present in the Remote Site Settings (for standard Chargent integrations it should be already present).

 When a transaction occurs between Chargent and the BlueSnap gateway, a new transaction record is created in Salesforce.
-The listing of transactions can be found in the Transaction section near the bottom of the Chargent Order page (or Opportunities or Cases, if you are using those packages).
-See the figure above.
+The listing of transactions can be found under the Related tab on the Chargent Order.

 You can compare the transaction records in Salesforce with the records in your BlueSnap dashboard.
 Login to the BlueSnap test dashboard and click the Reports menu item on the left side, and then click the Transaction Detail link in the first section (as shown in the figure below).

 You’ll see a transaction listing similar to this one.